Church Safety Ministry

 FAQ

 The short answer is YES.
-Aside from protecting the church and its members, church safety teams are a great ministry opportunity to reach veterans, first responders, and others within your church who feel they don’t fit in with the typical church ministries.
+Aside from protecting the church and its members, church safety ministries are a great way to reach veterans, first responders, and others within your church who feel they don’t fit in with the typical church ministries.

-Where do we start to build a Safety Team?
+Where do we start to build a Safety Ministry?

-The first thing you can do is get your church leadership to realize the need for a safety team.
-The next step is to gather information on what protections churches have legally to form safety teams.
-Then your church needs to identify someone to lead the team, and start the building process.
-We have extensive experience building safety teams from the ground up and can help you in every step of the process.
+The first thing you can do is get your church leadership to realize the need for a safety ministry.
+The next step is to gather information on what protections churches have legally to form safety ministries.
+Then your church needs to identify someone to lead the ministry, and start the building process.
+We have extensive experience building safety ministries from the ground up and can help you in every step of the process.

 Why not just hire off-duty police?

 Off duty police can be expensive.
 Especially, when you have multiple services on a Sunday, and if you want weekday events protected as well.
-Also, when you hire an off duty officer, that officer does not have the same vested interest in the protection and welfare of the congregation as a church member on the safety team would.
-Furthermore, by hiring off-duty police your church is missing out on a tremendous ministry opportunity.
+Also, when you hire an off duty officer, that officer does not have the same vested interest in the protection and welfare of the congregation as a church member on the safety ministry would.
+Furthermore, by hiring off-duty police your church is missing out on a tremendous ministry opportunity to police as well as within your own congregation.

 Is it true that church insurance companies prefer safety teams to have limited training?